glgreiner/HyperVerITAS/comparisons/VerITAS_FRI/README.md

 > [!NOTE]
 > If you have not already installed the necessary dependencies (Rust, Python, time), install them as described <a href=https://github.com/glgreiner/HyperVerITAS/blob/main/README.md#dependencies>here</a>.

+After you have installed the dependencies, we need to ensure we are using the correct version of Rust (latest works):

+- `rustup install nightly`

+- `rustup default nightly`

 ### Creating Sample Images

 - Navigate to the directory `HyperVerITAS/comparisons/VerITAS_FRI/images`